Workday — Workforce Scheduling Mobile

 Schedule: Surfacing critical shift details

-The revised schedule and shift detail screens after aligning to the mobile framework
+The final core schedule UI after aligning to the mobile framework

 Shift management: Prioritizing schedule flexibility

-Many frontline workers' financial and mental health are negatively impacted by unpredictable changes at work.
-We heard stories where managers asked employees to cancel personal commitments to work last minute.
-Some were getting less than 5 hours of sleep working back-to-back shifts.
-Others didn't work enough hours to pay their bills.
+User interviews revealed that unpredictable schedules were negatively impacting many frontline workers' financial and mental health.
+We heard stories of managers asking employees to cancel personal plans at the last minute, workers getting less than 5 hours of sleep between back-to-back shifts, and others not getting enough hours to pay their bills.

-In situations like these, employees often want to adjust their schedules.
-However, finding a replacement or covering a shift was very manual, slow, and manager-dependent.
+In situations like these, employees often wanted to adjust their schedules.
+However, finding a replacement or covering a shift was a very slow, manual, and manager-dependent process.

-We introduced self-service shift management options, allowing employees to swap shifts with teammates or post shifts on an open shift board for others to cover.
-With AI validating these shift transactions for compliance (e.g. overtime policies and role eligibility), managers no longer needed to step in, creating a frictionless process.
+To reduce friction, we introduced self-service shift management options.
+Employees can swap shifts with teammates or post them to an open shift board for others to cover.
+The AI validated shift transactions for compliance (e.g. overtime and role eligibility), speeding up the entire process and freeing up everyone's time.

-An early exploration of a chatbot facilitating shift transactions via in-app messaging
+An early exploration of an AI assistant facilitating a shift transaction via in-app messaging

-We prioritized 'Shift Swap' and 'Open Shift' options as they provided the most flexibility for workers wanting to manage their shifts
+We prioritized 'Swap Shift' and 'Open Shift' options as they provided the most flexibility for workers wanting to manage their shifts

 Preferences: Personalizing schedules for employee needs with AI

-To ensure employees felt heard, I needed to bridge the gap between them and our AI scheduler.
+To make sure employees felt heard, I needed to bridge the gap between them and our AI scheduler.

 Through schedule preferences, we allow employees to specify desired work times, departments, or skills to grow—giving them an opportunity to shape their careers.
 We also built a feedback loop where employees could rate their schedules, helping the AI refine shift assignments and win trust.